ribbons/TaskerRsync/README.md

 Reasons for requested permissions:

  - `FOREGROUND_SERVICE` \
    Run actions for more than a short time when triggered from older versions of Tasker.
+ - `FOREGROUND_SERVICE_SPECIAL_USE` \
+   (Android 14+) Run actions for more than a short time when triggered from older versions of Tasker.
  - `INTERNET` \
    Allow connecting to SSH servers (even if the SSH server is on your local network Android prevents connections without this permission).
  - `MANAGE_EXTERNAL_STORAGE` \
    (Android 11+) To read or write the files on your device with rsync.
  - `WRITE_EXTERNAL_STORAGE` \
    (Android 10 and below) To read or write the files on your device with rsync.
  - `POST_NOTIFICATIONS` \
    Show a notification that a new version is available (if checking for updates is enabled).
  - `REQUEST_INSTALL_PACKAGES` \
    Prompt to install an update after you have tapped on the update notification and chosen 'Download'.

 [1]: https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm
 [2]: https://matt.ucc.asn.au/dropbear/dropbear.html